-I don’t want to get into the conspiracy theories as to why this happened but shortly thereafter, a lot of other brokerages did the same at the direction of their clearinghouse, Apex Clearing Corporation.
+I don’t want to get into some of the conspiracy theories as to why this happened (I think they’re mostly unfounded) but shortly thereafter, a lot of other brokerages did the same at the direction of their clearinghouse, Apex Clearing Corporation.

 Did this leave you a bit miffed at Robinhood?
 Are you looking to move to another brokerage?